slatedocs/slate/source/includes/_create_orders.md

 To create an order, submit order data via POST command.
 The order will be rejected if the data fails validation and the API will respond with an error.

 ## Order Requirements
-All fields, whether number or text should be entered as a [string value](http://www.json.org/) surrounded with quotes.
 > Example Booking

 ```shell